qcri/Arabesque/input/how_run.md

 Vertex ids are expected to be sequential integers between 0 and (total number of vertices - 1).

 You can examine our sample citeseer graphs [here](https://github.com/Qatar-Computing-Research-Institute/Arabesque/tree/master/data).

-# Developing your own algorithms
-The easiest way to start developing your own graph mining algorithms on top of Arabesque is to clone our [Arabesque-Skeleton repository](https://github.com/Qatar-Computing-Research-Institute/Arabesque-Skeleton).
-This gives you a preconfigured Maven project with detailed instructions on how to get your code running in a cluster.